TedHusted/awake/awake.md/awake.md

 	Reaching out from its AWS instance, the synthetic agent logs into the Pulse source code server using the Mercurial admin credentials.

-	The request is met with a HTTP 307 Redirect code, sending the packet to a different server, as if the resource had moved.
+	The request is met with a “HTTP 307 Redirect” code, sending the packet to a different server, as if the resource had moved.
 The response displays a Pulse chat thread, with a Signal encrypted message.

 	Idisi: I thought we agreed to wait before taking further action.